HarryYoung2018/HarryYoung2018.github.io/index.md

 My motto (picked up from the *How to Train Your Dragon Series* by Cressida Cowell) is
 > To become a hero the *hard* way.

-Another slange I like is
+Another slang I like is
 > Hope for the best, but prepare for the worst.

+Fac et spera

+anyways...
 ## Welcome!

 This is a platform where I can reach out to more people who share my interests and passions, take useful advice from them, and keep track of important moments and ideas for future reference.